-It’s usually best for your child if your co-parenting arrangements keep you both involved in your child’s life.
+It’s usually best for children if co-parenting arrangements keep both parents involved in a child’s life.
 But it’s not always easy to create new parenting arrangements when a relationship breaks down.

-For example, you and your former partner might both want as much time as possible with your child, or your former partner might not want to see your child.
-You might see equal time as a fair solution – but this might not be possible, and it might not be the best option for your child.
+For example, you and your child’s other parent might both want as much time as possible with your child, or your child’s other parent might not want to see your child.
+You might see equal time with your child as a fair solution, but this might not be possible for various reasons – for example, because your child is still breastfeeding.
+Or it might not be the best option for your child.

-There are practical issues to sort through too, like where you both live.
+There are many practical issues to sort through, too, like where you both live.
 Children generally do better when their parents live near each other, but this isn’t an option for all separated families.

 Developing a co-parenting plan

 A co-parenting plan is a useful way to set out care arrangements for your child, your parental responsibilities and the new relationship between you and your child’s other parent.
 The key thing is to ensure that your child can have safe and healthy relationships with all their parents.